Southwest Health Engagement & Research Collaborative

 Barrels on the Navajo Nation that are painted with graffiti art, which includes birds and an arm pointed vertically with a hand in a fist that says "Power to the Patients."

-Health equity for children with special health care needs
+Health research for children with special health care needs

 Heather Williamson is sitting at a long rectangular table with colleagues from a high school in Flagstaff.
 They are all smiling and laughing as she gestures and tells a story.

-Health equity and people with intellectual and developmental disabilities
+Health research and people with intellectual and developmental disabilities

 Catrin Edgeley holds a map with an unidentified man who is pointing to a place on the map.
 They are standing in front of a group of trees in the Southwest with sand around..